nickcamel/IgApi/README.md

 - REST-API logout
 - A couple of "watchlist" commands
 - Price for epic market
-- Streaming API connecting (subsciption to streaming not implemented yet)
+- Streaming API connecting (subsciption to streaming in early stage)

 Notes: